IntergatedCircuits/hid-rp/README.md

 # HID report descriptor format library

-This project utilizes C++17 and above language features to implement a common, standalone library for creating and parsing HID report descriptors.
+This project utilizes C++20 language features (notably `constexpr`) to implement a unified standalone library for creating and parsing HID report descriptors.
+It's designed to ease the HID report protocol handling on both the HID device and host side.

 ## Features

-* Easy to use C++ syntax to define HID report descriptors and reports (examples in `include/hid/reports`)
+* Easy to use C++ syntax (no macros) to define and reuse HID report descriptors and reports (or their building blocks)
-* Compile-time validation of HID report descriptors (any C/C++ source header is supported)
+* [HID usage tables code generator][hid-usage-tables] support, with extension possibilities
-* Base design for implementing any custom descriptor parsing logic, either for compile or runtime
+* Base `hid::rdf::parser` design for implementing any custom descriptor parsing logic, for both compile and runtime
+* HID report descriptors are validated for common errors at compile time by `hid::report_protocol` [^1]

+[^1]: This feature requires C++ exceptions to be enabled, therefore in embedded software you need a separate compilation step with added exception support flag.

-## Demos
+## Getting started

+### Common samples

+The [hid-rp/hid/app](hid-rp/hid/app) folder contains definitions for the most common HID applications, such as a keyboard or a mouse.
+They take an optional report ID template parameter, so they can either be standalone, or easily combined into a multiple TLC protocol.

 ### [stm32-i2c-hid][stm32-i2c-hid]

-HID over I2C using a generic STM32 devkit, tested with Raspberry Pi.
+HID over I2C demonstration using a generic STM32 devkit, tested with Raspberry Pi as the host.

 ## Motivation

-The HID report descriptor format (HID RDF) is a unique descriptor format that was standardized in the USB HID class specification ([pdf][USB-HID]).
+The HID **report descriptor format** (HID RDF) is a unique descriptor format that was standardized in the USB HID class specification ([pdf][USB-HID]).
 An HID peripheral device uses this descriptor to explain the internal layout of its messages to the host system.
 This descriptor is therefore fixed at design time on the peripheral device, while the host system has to parse it to understand the purpose(s) of the peripheral and its messages (known as reports).